 Deforestation in Colombia: The Numbers

 About 55% of Colombia is forested, covered by two main rainforests: the Amazon and the Chocó.
 The first one – spanning nine South American countries, although most of it is contained within the borders of Brazil – is one of the world’s most biodiverse places, home to over 3 million animals and over 2,500 plant species.
-And if it is left standing, it can generate an estimated USD$8.2 billion in annual revenue, a study found.
-However, mainly due to reckless politics from Brazil’s president and climate denier Jair Bolsonaro, deforestation rates in the world’s green lung have hit record high levels in recent years.
+And if it is left standing, it can generate an estimated US$8.2 billion in annual revenue, a study found.
+However, mainly due to reckless politics from Brazil’s president and climate denier Jair Bolsonaro, deforestation rates in the world’s green lung have hit record-high levels in recent years.
 Despite being much smaller, the Chocó-Darién moist forest has extremely rich biodiversity and for this reason, it is classified as one of the 25 global biodiversity hotspots prioritised for conservation.
 This global ecoregion, which extends along the Pacific coast of Colombia and north into Panama along the Caribbean coast, has been suffering some of the highest deforestation levels ever recorded.

 Between 2002 and 2020, Colombia was losing green coverage at an unprecedented rate.
 1.66 million hectares of the total 4.7-million-hectare tree cover loss experienced in nearly two decades were humid primary forests, the world’s most biodiverse and carbon-dense green areas.
 More than half of deforestation occurred in Colombia’s Amazon region, which covers approximately 10% of the country’s total territory.